tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/opengauss.md

       * **Included Tables**: By default, it's set to **All**, but you can customize and enter the tables you want to include, separated by commas.
       * **Excluded Tables**: You can choose to exclude certain tables by turning on this switch and entering the table names, separated by commas.
       * **Agent Settings**: By default, it's set to **Platform Auto-Allocation**, but you can also specify it manually.
-      * **Model Loading Frequency**: When the number of models in the data source is greater than 10,000, Tapdata will periodically refresh the models based on this parameter.
+      * **Model Loading Frequency**: When the number of models in the data source is greater than 10,000, TapData will periodically refresh the models based on this parameter.

 6. Click on **Test Connection**.
 If the test is successful, click on **Save**.